 The Earth Food Handbook is a simple guide to composting, growing life from waste.

-This is a 2 part introductory series into the simple “how to” of composting.
+This is an introduction into the simple “how to” of composting.
 Exploring traditional composting, alternative composting systems for limited space, limited time and how to use your compost (and any byproducts!).